10 Things That Happen to Your Body When You Quit Vaping

 10 – Overall better health

 Once you stop vaping, your health will continue to improve.
 Over time, you’ll be as healthy as someone who never vaped.
 This means your chances of getting cancer, stroke, heart disease, or high blood pressure will be the same as everyone else.
-This is good news since while you were vaping, your risks of disease were relatively high.
+This is good news since while you were vaping, your disease risks were relatively high.

 Final thoughts on the recovery you’ll see once you quit vaping